Search Redlands

 Professional Background

-• Professor, Interdisciplinary Humanities, The Johnston Center for Integrative Studies, University of Redlands
+• Professor, interdisciplinary humanities, Johnston Center for Integrative Studies, University of Redlands

 • Instructor, Summer Bridge Transfer Program, University of California, Los Angeles